Skip to main content

 The test phase starts after a build artifact is built and deployed to testing conditions or staging.
 Executing a complete test suite requires a significant amount of time.
 Therefore, this phase should fail quickly to complete the more costly test jobs later.

-During the test phase, DAST tools used to detect actual application flows such as SQL injection, authorization, user authentication, API-related endpoints, and SQL injection.
-There are multiple paid testing and open-source tools available in the current market, including Gauntlt, Arachi, Boofuzz, JBroFuzz, BDD Automated Security Tests, Owasp Zap, SecApp suite, and IBM AppScan.
+During the test phase, DAST tools detect actual application flows such as SQL injection, authorization, user authentication, API-related endpoints, and SQL injection.
+Multiple paid testing and open-source tools are available in the current market, including Gauntlet, Arachi, Boofuzz, JBroFuzz, BDD Automated Security Tests, Owasp Zap, SecApp suite, and IBM AppScan.

 Test the application and executable code when the DevSecOps cycle reaches the release phase.
 The phase explores the configuration variables such as network firewall access, personal data management, and user access control to secure the runtime architecture.